WebFritzi/GUI64/README.md

 * Ultimate functionality:
   - Show Ultimate content in a browser window (USB stick, SD card) and run your games from within GUI64
   - Automatic saving of settings (colors, desktop pattern, and drive icon locations) in the Ultimate's flash folder
+  - GUI64 shows the right time of day by fetching it from the Ultimate
 * File browser: Copy files between SD2IEC directories and images; maybe even copying files between disks in the same drive via disk swap will be possible as well

 # Future Plans